TIPS FOR SCREENING PROSPECTIVE ADOPTER

 Do you own your home or rent?
 If they rent, what are the requirements in the lease about pets (number of pets or weight/breed limits) Do you have a fenced yard?

-Will you provide references? ***If they have pets, or recently had pets ask if it will be OK to get a reference from their vet.
+Would you be willing to provide references?
+If they have pets, or recently had pets ask if it will be OK to get a reference from their vet.
 The vet can at least verify their pet receives routine preventative healthcare.*** (It is not unreasonable to ask for references from a job, friends, and for identification like a drivers license that you can use for your records.
 Rescue groups do this on their applications and contracts.)

-How will you handle unwanted behaviors?
+How will you handle unwanted behaviors or medical issues?
 If the pet has an accident in the house, what type of correction do you plan to use?
+(Use real examples for your pet- none are perfect- ask: what will you do when he…….?).
+If your pet has medical needs make sure the new owners are comfortable with the costs involved.

 Who else lives in the house?
 If there are other adults, do they all agree with getting a pet?
 Will they all be available to meet?
 If there are children, how old are they?
 Have they ever been around pets?
 Children should not be expected to be responsible for the pet.

-Will the pet be going outside at all?
-Cats that go outside have a significantly reduced expected life-span, get hit by cars, poisoned intentionally, poisoned unintentionally, get lost, can contract illness etc. You want to hear that this will be an indoor cat (unless you are relocating a feral/wild).
+Will the pet be going outside?
+Cats that go outside have a significantly reduced expected life-span, get hit by cars, poisoned intentionally, poisoned unintentionally, get lost, can contract illness etc. You want to hear that this will be an indoor cat.
 Outdoor/indoor is okay for dogs, but remember, dogs are pack animals and want to be where you are.
 Leaving a dog outside when the rest of his family is inside is a lonely experience for a dog.

-“Free to good home” pets can attract people who will sell animals to research facilities or another horrible end.
-To eliminate the largest risks associated with rehoming a pet do not give your pet away for free.
-Charge a small rehoming fee, somewhere around $25-$75.
+“Free to good home” pets may attract people who will sell animals to research facilities or have other ill intentions such as dog fighting.
+To eliminate the largest risks associated with rehoming charge a small rehoming fee, somewhere around $25-$75.
 Please consider and let them know that you will give the fee to a non-profit organization that helps animals.

 Lastly, make sure you provide the new guardian with any of your animal’s medical records, microchip records and favorite toys and special food or treats.
 Be prepared to follow up and stay in touch, but allow time and patience to let your pet bond with it’s new guardians.